MingStar/char-rnn-tensorflow/README.md

 - Other Python libraries:
     - [Gensim](https://radimrehurek.com/gensim/) for optionally use a word2vec embedding
     - [PyYAML](http://pyyaml.org/) for storing human readable model info
-    - [CherryPy](http://www.cherrypy.org/) for running a simple sampling server
+    - [CherryPy](http://www.cherrypy.org/) for running a simple sampling web service

 #### PIP Installation for Python libraries:

 ```
-pip install pyyaml cherrypy gensim
+$ pip install pyyaml cherrypy gensim
 ```

 ## Training

+Main Command: `$ python train.py`

 1. Input data are to be preprocessed, concatenated and saved as one big text file named `input.txt` in the sub folder of `data/` folder (e.g. see `data/tinyshakespeare`)
-2. run `python train.py` with argument `--data_dir` pointing to the data folder
+2. run `$ python train.py` with argument `--data_dir` pointing to the above data sub folder
-3. The model will be saved in the folder `--save_dir` specified, the best model, in terms of minimum training loss so far, will be saved in the `best/` subfolder of the save_dir
+3. The model will be saved in the folder specified by `--save_dir`.
+The best model, in terms of minimum training loss so far, will be saved in the `best/` subfolder of the save folder.

-Detail command line arguments for running `train.py`:
+Detail command line arguments for running `python train.py`:

 ```
 $ python train.py -h